Manimaran-SM/Ping_Pong_using_PyGame/README.md

 ```
 ## Note:
 >* Given commands works only for windows.
->* python IDE and Following packages must be installed in system.
+>* Python IDE and Following packages must be installed in system.